Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Mānoa Cliff Trail

-Just after this bench in the photo above, you can find a handful of endemic Lama trees on the right-hand side of the trail.
+Just after this bench on the Mānoa Cliff Trail, there are a number of endemic Lama trees growing along the right-hand side of the trail.

 Be careful looking, as some are more over the cliff than others.